 - 1. The Office of the President - a.
 The President, the Vice President, and the positions outlined in this section, shall be considered members of the Office of the President. - b.
-The Chief of Staff to the President shall assist the President and the Office of the President, in the discharge of their powers and fulfilment of their duties.
-Supervisory duties must be delegated in writing. - c.
+The Vice President shall oversee the Funding Supervisor, the Student Organization Center (SOC) Supervisor, and their respective staffs. - i.
+The Vice President shall serve as a liaison in mediating disputes between the Funding and SOC Staffs and Supervisors and other parties and offices. - c.
+The Chief of Staff to the President shall assist the President and the Office of the President, in the discharge of their powers and fulfillment of their duties.
+Supervisory duties must be delegated in writing. - d.
 The Chief of Staff to the Vice President shall assist the Vice President and the Office of the President in the discharge of their powers and fulfillment of their duties.
-Supervisory duties must be delegated in writing. - d.
+Supervisory duties must be delegated in writing. - e.
 The Communications Director shall have authority over all public communications of the organization including but not limited to the website, social media, press releases, and supervise Communications Team. - i.
 The Communications Team shall retain a Creative Team composed of at least one Graphic Designer, a Multimedia Specialist, and a Creative Director to handle the creation of promotional, educational, recruitment, and other materials. - 1.
 The Creative Director shall oversee the Creative Team. - ii.
 The Deputy Communications Director shall assist the Communications Director in the discharge of their powers and fulfillment of their duties.
-Supervisory duties must be delegated in writing. - e.
+Supervisory duties must be delegated in writing. - f.
 The Funding Supervisor shall oversee Tier-II funding and supervise the Funding Staff. - i.
 The Funding Staff shall disburse funds to undergraduate student groups in accordance with all laws and/or policies. - ii.
-The Funding Staff will hold a weekly funding meeting during academic semesters to vote on funding requests and maintain a transparent funding process for student groups. - f.
-The Student Organization Center Supervisor shall oversee the operations of the Student Organization Center and supervise the Student Organization Center (SOC) Staff. - i.
+The Funding Staff will hold a weekly funding meeting during academic semesters to vote on funding requests and maintain a transparent funding process for student groups. - g.
+The Student Organization Center Supervisor shall oversee the operations of the Student Organization Center and supervise the Student Organization Center (SOC) Staff.

+- i.
 The SOC Staff shall be charged with creating and maintaining records of the Undergraduate Student Government. - ii.
-The SOC Staff shall support undergraduate student groups in accordance with any resources made available by the Undergraduate Student Government.
+The SOC Staff shall support undergraduate student groups in accordance with any resources made available by the Undergraduate Student Government. - h.
+The Student Organization Center Supervisor shall oversee the operations of the Student Organization Center and supervise the Student Organization Center Staff.

-- g.
-The Student Organization Center Supervisor shall oversee the operations of the Student Organization Center and supervise the Student Organization Center Staff. - 2.
-The Office of the Chief Diversity Officer - a.
+2. The Office of the Chief Diversity Officer

+- a.
 The Chief Diversity Officer and the positions outlined in this section, shall be considered members of the Office of the Chief Diversity Officer. - b.
-The Diversity, Equity, & Inclusion (DEI) Manager shall assist the Chief Diversity Officer and the Office of the Chief Diversity Officer, in the discharge of their powers and fulfilment of their duties.
+The Diversity, Equity, & Inclusion (DEI) Manager shall assist the Chief Diversity Officer and the Office of the Chief Diversity Officer, in the discharge of their powers and fulfillment of their duties.
 Supervisory duties must be delegated in writing. - i.
 Diversity, Equity, & Inclusion (DEI) Advocacy Coordinators shall report to the Diversity, Equity, & Inclusion (DEI) Manager - c.
-The Chief Diversity Officer shall oversee the Diversity & Outreach Commission and may appoint a Deputy Director to help manage Commission tasks. - 3.
-The Office of the Comptroller - a.
+The Chief Diversity Officer shall oversee the Diversity & Outreach Commission and may appoint a Deputy Director to help manage Commission tasks.

+3. The Office of the Comptroller

+- a.
 The positions outlined in this section, and the Comptroller, shall be considered members of the Office of the Comptroller. - b.
 The Fiscal Manager shall serve to assist the Comptroller in fiscal matters that may include Tier-II Funding and budgeting. - c.
 The Inventory Specialist shall assist in the cataloging, maintaining, and upkeep of internal and external inventory.